algoafrofutures/algoafrofutures.github.io/content/_index.md

 * Each participant is supported by an access bursary of up to £500

-* This opportunity is open to Black artists only
+* This opportunity is open to UK-based Black artists only

 * Exact workshop and performance dates are available on the [2025 Mentoring Programme](/mentoring-programme) page.